opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

     # Default: archive
     #thumbnail.uploaded.tags=archive

-**IMPORTANT:** Please ensure that all workflows in your setup will always included this attachment in their snapshots.
+**IMPORTANT:** Please ensure that all workflows in your setup will always include this attachment when taking snapshots using the workflow operation [snapshot](../../workflowoperationhandlers/snapshot-woh.md) by setting its configuration key `source-tags` and/or `source-flavor` appropriately.

-Opencast will set the following processing settings for the event being edited: `thumbnailType` is set to `2` to indicate that an uploaded thumbnail is used.
+Opencast will set the following processing settings for the event being edited:

+  - `thumbnailType` is set to `2` to indicate that an uploaded thumbnail is used

 Automatic Distribution
 ----------------------